jimken123/jimken123.github.io/README.md

 - [ ] Can I build FB archive? - It's under settings & privacy, apparently.
 - [ ] Reorg the submenu so that new pages are not buried in /then
 - [ ] add webmentions
-- [ ] add dark mode - like in https://mademistakes.com/mastering-jekyll/how-to-link/
 - [ ] add activitypub
 - [ ] add search bar
 - [ ] RSS FEED - The RSS feed is automatically generated and placed in /feed.xml.